arogoff/redteamscripts/README.md

 Author: Me :)
 Made for CSEC-473 Cyber Defense Techniques's Red Team Tool

+## Disclaimer
+The tools in this repo should only be used on authorized networks and enviornments.
+They may cause harm and unauthorized access if used incorrectly.

 ## To set up
 Follow these steps to set up the C2.
 Ultimately, it should work in any order, but I have tested it this way
 1. Adjust the client script's variable that stores the Server's IP address to the IP address of the linux machine your server is running on.